Wysselbie/api-demo/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is available under the [Forklift Certified License](https://aria.dog/barks/forklift-certified-license/#forklift-certified-license), version 0.69.420, by Aria Salvatrice.